 The Center for American Progress estimates that 5.3 percent of teachers in the United States are absent on any given day, which translates to a minimum of $4 billion in extra costs for substitute teachers and additional administrative costs.

 The organization also looked at a state-by-state comparison, ranking them by the percentage of teachers who are absent more than 10 days.
 Arkansas came in at number three on the list, with 48.5 percent of our teachers absent more than 10 school days each year.
 That kind of stat can make a big impact on your school district’s bottom line—and not in a good way.

 Combating the challenge of absenteeism is not an easy one, but much of it starts with a thorough process for cleaning each of your schools.
 Your cleaning partner needs to give the same kind of attention to the water fountain as they give the toilet seats, and communication between the crew and your staff is paramount to success.

 Look for a janitorial cleaning partner that implements some kind of formal feedback mechanism so your teachers can easily communicate any special needs, or let the crew know if they need to give any area a little extra attention.
 The company should also be able to easily demonstrate their process to ensure every area is appropriately cleaned.

 While you’ll never be able to eliminate the spread of germs at schools – after all, there’s always at least one kid who puts his entire mouth on the water fountain (my mother would have a heart attack) – you’ll at least be able to ensure your building is as clean and healthy as it can be.
 And that means more teachers showing up to teach and more students ready to learn—and isn’t that main goal in the end?

-Johnny Terrell is the chief operating officer of SG360, a facility services company specializing in janitorial, facilities management, restoration services, and inventory management.
+Dave Harvey is the president and CEO of SG360, a facility services company specializing in janitorial, facilities management, restoration services, and inventory management.
 How do you reduce the spread of germs at your school?
 Share your thoughts on our Facebook page or on Twitter @ServiceGroup360.